 12. Moisturizer: The presence of vitamins A and E makes shea butter an excellent moisturizer to moisturise your hair from the roots to the tips.
 Thus, it can be used as a natural conditioner.
 It is highly effective in locking in moisture, without leaving the hair greasy or heavy.
 Shea butter has wide usage in curly hair treatments due to its emollient qualities.
 A number of chemical treatments like straighteners, perms, curlers, etc. are responsible for stripping off the natural moisture from the hair.
 Shea butter can help restore this lost moisture.

 13. Hair Protection: Shea butter provides protection to the hair against the harmful free radicals in the air and water and harsh weather conditions.
 Moreover, shea butter has a low amount of SPF that is sufficient to protect the hair from sun damage caused due to the exposure to ultraviolet radiation and repairs the damage that has already been caused by the harsh weather and the sun.
-This is largely due to the fact that once absorbed, shea butter coats the hair shaft so that it is protected from a heat tool or any other damaging material being passed along the hair.
+This is largely due to the fact that once absorbed, shea butter coats the hair shaft so that it is protected by a heat tool or any other damaging material being passed along the hair.
 This is particularly beneficial for processed or colored hair.
 It also protects the hair against salt and chlorine when applied before swimming.

 14. Hair Softener: Shea butter is great for softening and revitalizing damaged and brittle hair.
 Due to its non-greasy nature, it helps to control and spread the excess oil in the scalp.
 Massaging the hair with generous amounts of shea butter can give soft and silky tresses.
 This benefit of shea butter is applicable for dry as well as fragile, curly hair.
 Shea butter should be applied twice a week for hair growth, improving the hair texture and moisturising the hair.